-Capstone Project
+Capstone

-During your final semester, you will enroll in a capstone course and prepare your capstone project.
-All courses in your program should provide grounding in appropriate theories, principles, and skills for this course.
-The capstone project provides an opportunity to integrate and apply prior learning by developing decisions regarding specific case and research studies.
+During your final semester, you will enroll in a capstone course and prepare documents for your committee to review.
+All courses in your program provide grounding in appropriate theories, principles, and skills for this course.
+Capstone allows you to integrate and apply prior learning by developing decisions regarding specific case studies.